-Dear Friends, I recently took on the role of Commission Director for the Food System Economics Commission—an independent, interdisciplinary academic commission working to deliver a state-of-the-art scientific assessment on the economics of the transition to healthy, inclusive and sustainable food systems.
-Food systems at all levels suffer from flawed design, supply chain vulnerabilities, and compounding … Continue reading Food System Economics Commission—Why now?
+Dear Friends, I recently took on the role of Interim Commission Director for the Food System Economics Commission—an independent, interdisciplinary academic commission working to deliver a state-of-the-art scientific assessment on the economics of the transition to healthy, inclusive and sustainable food systems.
+Food systems at all levels suffer from flawed design, supply chain vulnerabilities, and … Continue reading Food System Economics Commission—Why now?

 Generative economics is rooted in a simple insight: that economic activities can have corrosive or generative impacts on future available resources.
 The dynamics of an economic environment can add another layer of corrosive or generative potential to the activities in question.
 Analysis can be subtle, however, because generative qualities are often not the focus of conventional thinking or play out over the long term.